Arcranmon/shattered-spirits/README.md

 ## Inspirations

 If it wasn't obvious from the setting pitch, _Avatar: The Last Airbender_ and Jim Butcher's _Codex Alera_ series are significant influences on the power system.
-There's a healthy dose of playing way too much _Pokemon_ and _Golden Sun_ in my childhood tossed in there, and any spirit important enough to show up in the story needs to have a _Spirit Island_-esque name.
+There's a healthy dose of playing way too much _Pokemon_ and _Golden Sun_ tossed in there, and any spirit important enough to show up in the story needs to have a _Spirit Island_-esque name.

 Mechanically, the biggest influences are _Gloomhaven_, the _Divinity_ series, and _Fire Emblem_. _Gloomhaven_ inspired a lot of the Initiative system as well as my focus on making everything incredibly action-oriented. _Divinity_ helped with the terrain and status focus that I wanted, and _Fire Emblem_, particularly _Three Houses_ was a big inspiration for creating a lot of the more martial abilities within the system.

 ## To-Do

-HIGH PRIORITY

-- Add 'Enhance' actions, that have an associated Cost to whatever Action they're attached to, but enhance their capabilities.
+ONGOING REFACTORS

 - Add 'Heavy', 'Light', and 'Versatile' to all Strikes.
 - Change 'Safe' from Disadvantage to increased cost on 'Opportune' Reactions.
 - Update all the descriptions of Weapons/Disciplines once they're a bit more consistent.
+- Update all Stances/Styles to have an Enhancement or Reaction, and most Techniques to have an Enhancement/Reaction.

+HIGH PRIORITY

-- STONEHEART
+- Damage math ordering.
-  - Add a 'Bold Challenge'-esque Taunt for Stoneheart
-  - Add 'Courageous Charge' as an Enhancement for Valiant Charge
-  - Add 'Bold Strike' as an Enhancement for Reckless Bravery
-  - Replace 'Last Stand' with a self-buff that does more the more injured a character is.
+- Cards and better defined status conditions (Boons for positive and Banes for negative).

 LOW PRIORITY

 - Add more specialized weapon strikes to more strongly set their identities.
 - Make names more fun and evocative.
+- Visually differentiate the different cards more.

 This system is very much a work-in-progress, but is slowly getting more and more developed!
 Here's a very rough roadmap of what I have planned.